jppalmab/jppalmab/README.md

 <br/>

 _My GitHub is organized into different Organizations (see below profile info) which have relevant repositories by topic.
-The current repositories are developing Projects or Repositories that I am studying.
+The current repositories are "in process" Projects or Repositories that I am studying.
 You can find my Portfolio in the following [Link](https://github.com/jppalmab-Portfolio)._

 ### Please feel free to look into my Portfolio
 [![GitHub](https://img.shields.io/badge/github-%23121011.svg?style=for-the-badge&logo=github&logoColor=white)](https://github.com/jppalmab-Portfolio)